-As a consequence, we get the following. \begin{proposition} If $(A, [\cdot, \cdot], \rho)$ is a CLA with constant real rank, then $(A^{\real}, [\cdot, \cdot]_{|_{A^{\real}}}, \rho^{\real})$ and\\ $(j_A(A^{\real}), j_A[\cdot, \cdot]_{|_{j_A(A^{\real})}}, \rho^{\text{im}})$ are isomorphic RLAs, with the isomorphism given by the restriction of $j_A$.
-We shall call $A^{\real}$ as the Lie algebroid of real elements.
-Moreover, $\rho^{\real}(A^{\real})=\rho^{\text{im}}(j_A(A^{\real}))=\Delta$. \end{proposition} CLAs have associated many distributions, so we should have many types of regularity with respect to these distributions. \begin{definition} A CLA $(A,[\cdot,\cdot], \rho)$ is {\em regular} if $\rho(A)$ is a regular distribution and we say that it is {\em strongly regular} if $D$ and $\Delta$ are regular distributions. \end{definition} Note that strongly regular CLAs are equivalent to regular CLAs with constant real rank. \begin{remark} Another natural invariant associated to a CLA is the {\em order} which is a $\mathbb{N}$-function defined as follows The order was previously introduced in \cite{aguero2022complex} for complex Dirac structures and in \cite{tennyson2021exceptional}, as ``class", for exceptional complex structures.
+A RLA is said to be {\em regular} when the image of the anchor map is a subbundle of $TM$.
+CLAs have three associated distributions: the image of the anchor map, $\Delta$ and $D$, see equation \eqref{real_distributions}.
+Therefore, a regularity condition for CLAs should take these two additional distributions into consideration. \begin{Definition} A CLA $(A,[\cdot,\cdot], \rho)$ is {\em regular} if $\rho(A)$ is a regular distribution and we say that it is {\em strongly regular} if $D$ and $\Delta$ are regular distributions. \end{Definition} Note that strongly regular CLAs are regular CLAs with constant real rank, and vice versa. \begin{Remark} Another natural invariant associated to a CLA is the {\em order}, which is a $\mathbb{N}$-function defined as follows:

+The order was previously introduced in \cite{aguero2022complex} for complex Dirac structures and in \cite{tennyson2021exceptional}, under the name ``class'', for exceptional complex structures.
 By equation \eqref{sum_identity}, we have that

-and so constant order is equivalent to constant real rank. \end{remark}
+and so, constant order is equivalent to constant real rank. \end{Remark}

-In general, the distribution $D$ is not integrable, even on strongly regular CLAs.
-Non-Levi-flat CR structures are examples of strongly regular CLAs where the distribution $D$ is not integrable. \begin{definition} Let $(A, [\cdot,\cdot], \rho)$ be a CLA (or an RLA) and a point $m\in M$, the {\em isotropy Lie algebra of $A$ at $m$} is the complex (or real) Lie algebra \end{definition} When $A$ is regular, we obtain a bundle of complex Lie algebras $\g(A)=\ker \rho$.
+In general, the distribution $D$ is not integrable, even for strongly regular CLAs.
+Non-Levi-flat CR structures provide examples of strongly regular CLAs where the distribution $D$ is not integrable. \begin{Definition} Let $(A, [\cdot,\cdot], \rho)$ be a CLA (or an RLA) and let $m\in M$ be a point.
+The {\em isotropy Lie algebra of $A$ at $m$} is the complex (or real) Lie algebra

+\end{Definition} When $A$ is regular, we obtain a bundle of complex (or real) Lie algebras given by $\g(A)=\ker \rho$.
 Note that